Gastrulation: Basic cell movements

+These movements drive germ layer formation and contributes to the differentiation of the body plan during gastrulation.

 Etymology

 The terms "gastrula" and "gastrulation" were coined by Ernst Haeckel, in his 1872 work "Biology of Calcareous Sponges".

 Gastrula (literally, "little belly") is a neo-Latin diminutive based on the Ancient Greek γαστήρ gastḗr ("a belly").

 Importance

 Lewis Wolpert, pioneering developmental biologist in the field, has been credited for noting that "It is not birth, marriage, or death, but gastrulation which is truly the most important time in your life."

 Model systems

+The early developmental process that transforms a frog embryo from a two dimensional (flat) layer of cells (the blastula) into a 3D, multilayered, embryo known as the gastrula.

 Gastrulation is highly variable across the animal kingdom but has underlying similarities.
 Gastrulation has been studied in many animals, but some models have been used for longer than others.
 Furthermore, it is easier to study development in animals that develop outside the mother.
 Model organisms whose gastrulation is understood in the greatest detail include the mollusc, sea urchin, frog, and chicken.
 A human model system is the gastruloid.

+In all gastrulation events, there needs to be a signal to determine where to form the invagination, and after that other signals to drive the formation and differentiation of germ layers.
+There are parallels in both the physical steps and in the molecular pathways.
+The organizer, which sits in the center of this process, is a trait conserved among Cnidaria, Ctenophora, and Bilateria - all major groups of animals except sponges.

 Protostomes versus deuterostomes

-The distinction between protostomes and deuterostomes is based on the direction in which the mouth (stoma) develops in relation to the blastopore.
+The distinction between protostomes and deuterostomes was originally based on the direction in which the mouth (stoma) develops in relation to the blastopore.
 Protostome derives from the Greek word protostoma meaning "first mouth" (πρῶτος + στόμα) whereas Deuterostome's etymology is "second mouth" from the words second and mouth (δεύτερος + στόμα).

 The major distinctions between deuterostomes and protostomes are found in embryonic development: